 I write every day.
 During the school year I write four days a week during school hours and teach one day a week.
 When my kids were little, I used to go back and write more when they were in bed, but I don't do that as much now.
 I revise what I wrote the day before every day.
 I occasionally write a short story, but usually my stories become longer and then turn into short novels.

 I'm not in a writing group.
 My agent and editor are my first two readers, and I don't give them something until there's a good chunk of material.
 My husband waits until it's finished.

 Do you have any advice for other mothers/writers?

 Some of the best advice is pay yourself first, and when you start to have children, take time for yourself even if it's only an hour or two.
 Make space for your writing.
 Sweep things away -- you can pick it up when everyone gets home later, but as soon as they leave, clear off the table and get to work, even if it's just for an hour a day.

 Actually I'm lucky to be in a position where I can write fulltime, because I know for some other working mothers, especially single mothers, it so much more difficult, if not impossible.
 I'm a very fortunate person!

-**Cheryl Dellasega, Ph.D., is a mother, wife, author, and Associate Professor of Medicine at Penn State University in Hershey, PA.
-Her latest book is Surviving Ophelia (Perseus Publishing).
-Her website is located at http://www.survivingophelia.com.
+**Cheryl Dellasega, Ph.D., is a mother, wife, writer, and Associate Professor of Medicine at Penn State University in Hershey, PA.
+Her book, Surviving Ophelia, will be published in Fall 2001 by Perseus Publishing.
 She can be reached by email at firstname.lastname@example.org.